Location: Houston, TX

 The goal of this comprehensive program is to provide mentorship as well as didactic and practical training in clinical and translational research, resulting in significant contributions to the care of traumatically-injured patients and future academic independence.
 Upon the completion of the fellowship, fellows will be able to 1) formulate focused research questions and develop appropriate protocols to answer those questions; 2) analyze the resulting data and draw appropriate conclusions from these data; 3) collaborate with other scientists in a multidisciplinary setting; and 4) organize both oral and written presentations of research results, defend conclusions, and translate them to the care of the traumatically-injured patient.
 Fellows will participate in didactic coursework, including courses in clinical trial design, scientific writing, epidemiology, biostatistics, ethics and career development and have the opportunity to complete a Master of Science in Clinical Research.
 T32 fellows will be directly advised by a primary faculty mentor at UTHealth.

-UTHealth provides equal employment opportunities, is committed to recruiting a talented and diverse workforce, and encourages applications from under-represented ethnic minorities and veterans.
-Applicants must have an MD or PhD and be a U.S. citizen or permanent resident.
+UTHealth provides equal employment opportunities and is committed to recruiting a talented workforce.
+Applicants must have an MD or PhD and be U.S. citizens or permanent residents.

 Interested applicants should send a current CV, a one page statement of research interests, a half page statement of career goals and three letters of reference to firstname.lastname@example.org.
 Starting dates can be any time after July 1, 2022.